 What is an Alcohol Detox?

-PCP offers a full medical alcohol detox for anyone with a dependence on alcohol.
+The Perry Clayman Project (PCP) offers a full medical detox for anyone with an alcohol dependency.
 Clinically, medical alcohol detox is proven to be the safest way to withdraw from alcohol.

 At our detox and rehab centres, our doctors comprehensively assess our clients on admission for alcohol or drug dependence.